AltCtrlSupr/ACSPanel-Standard/README.md

 To install all the dependencies you have to execute composer.phar command.

-    php composer.phar install
+    php composer.phar self-update (TODO: Be sure if it's the best...) php composer.phar install

 Then you are ready to create the acspanel basic schema executing the next command: